-Enriched Raisin Bread Anyone who has ever looked at the ingredients on a store-bought loaf of bread knows, there are a lot of other ingredients compared to homemade bread.
+Have you ever looked at the ingredients on a store-bought loaf of bread?
+There are a lot of other ingredients compared to homemade bread.
 I believe you are what you eat, so keeping the ingredients simple and to something you can pronounce is important to me.
 If you understand how these simple ingredients affect your loaf it will make you a better baker.
-In this article we will cover different types of sugars and how this ingredient affects your loaf of bread.

 There are two types of breads